sldimitrov/english_learning_system/README.md

 * You should input the data into the file as in the following example:
 ![Screenshot 2024-02-26 222338](https://github.com/sldimitrov/english_learning_system/assets/135168991/8631ac94-6c8f-4431-9a5b-20d58062fd62)

-*ERROR WARNING: DO NOT FORGET TO INPUT SPACES OR TO SEPARATE THE WORD AND THE DEFINITION WITH '-'!!!*
+- ERROR WARNING:
   * PATTERN : 'word' - 'definition'
+  * DO NOT FORGET TO INPUT SPACES OR TO SEPARATE THE WORD AND THE DEFINITION WITH '-'!!!
-*ERROR WARNING: THE PROGRAM DOES NOT WORK WITH BULGARIAN DEFINITIONS!!!*
+  * THE PROGRAM DOES NOT WORK WITH BULGARIAN DEFINITIONS!!!
 ---
 **Install Project Requirements**
 * You need to open the Python Terminal and write the following command: